On the Optimality of Functional Sliced Inverse Regression

 \begin{quotation} \begin{spacing}{1.5}

 Abstract:~ In this paper, we prove that functional sliced inverse regression (FSIR) achieves the optimal (minimax) rate for estimating the central space in functional sufficient dimension reduction problems.
-First, we provide a concentration inequality for the FSIR estimator of the covariance of the conditional mean, i.e., $\var(\E[\boldsymbol{X}\mid Y])$.
-Based on this inequality, we establish the root-$n$ consistency of the FSIR estimator of the image of $\var(\E[\boldsymbol{X}\mid Y])$.
-Second, we apply the most widely used truncated scheme to estimate the inverse of the covariance operator and identify the truncation parameter which ensures that FSIR can achieve the optimal minimax convergence rate for estimating the central space.
+First, we provide a concentration inequality for the FSIR estimator of the covariance of the conditional mean.
+Based on this inequality, we establish the root-$n$ consistency of the FSIR estimator of the image of covariance of the conditional mean.
+Second, we apply the most widely used truncated scheme to estimate the inverse of the covariance operator and identify the truncation parameter that ensures that FSIR can achieve the optimal minimax convergence rate for estimating the central space.
 Finally, we conduct simulations to demonstrate the optimal choice of truncation parameter and the estimation efficiency of FSIR.
-To the best of our knowledge, this is the first paper to rigorously prove the minimax optimality of FSIR in estimating the central space for multiple-index models and general $Y$ (not necessarily discrete). \end{spacing} {\it Key words and phrases:} Functional sliced inverse regression, Functional data analysis, Central space, Sufficient dimension reduction, Multiple-index models.
+To the best of our knowledge, this is the first paper to rigorously prove the minimax optimality of FSIR in estimating the central space for multiple-index models and general $Y$ (not necessarily discrete). \end{spacing} {\it Keywords and phrases:} Central space, Functional data analysis, Functional sliced inverse regression, Multiple-index models, Sufficient dimension reduction.

 \end{quotation}

 \thefigure{\arabic{figure}} \thetable{\arabic{table}}

 {\thesection.\arabic{equation}}